You are currently viewing Uniview’s Wise-ISP camera has the best low-light performance we’ve seen

 Uniview’s Wise-ISP camera has the best low-light performance we’ve seen

-The new OwlView cameras from Uniview utilize AI technology to create an image that is unlike anything else on the market.
+The Wise-ISP cameras from Uniview utilize AI technology to create an image that is unlike anything else on the market.
 As you’ll see from the examples below, these cameras are able to take a dark scene and turn it into a bright, colourful image.

 Hardware can only take us so far